 I traveled to Alnwick and back to Edinburgh in a day and it was well worth it.

-Learn more about what it’s like visiting Alnwick Castle and the Poison Garden from my post, “Day Trip to Alnwick Castle and the Poison Garden.”
+Learn more about what it’s like visiting Alnwick Castle from my post, “Day Trip to Alnwick Castle and Garden in Northern England.”

 Linlithgow Palace